browserengineering/book/book/animations.md

 easier to dig into the performance of this example on a real browser with 0.999 opacity.
 Starting animations at 0.999 is also a common trick used on web sites that want to avoid visual popping of the content as it goes in and out of GPU-accelerated mode.
-I chose 0.999 instead of 0.9 because the visual difference from 1.0 is imperceptible.
+I chose 0.999 because the visual difference from 1.0 is imperceptible.

+The HTML is:

 ``` {.html file=example-opacity-html}
 <div>Test</div>